raku-community-modules/MIME-Base64/README.md

 Pure Perl 6 implementation of base64 encoding.
 Selected by default when no other backends can be used.

+## Known Issues ##

+Precompilation on parrot currently breaks this module - conditional require's or use's seem to break module loading.
+If you are running the parrot backend exclusively and need this module to be precompiled (like Rakudo Star, for example), please use branch precompile-fix for now.
+Otherwise, you can use branch precompile-fix-pponly.

 ## LICENSE and COPYRIGHT ##

 Use these files at your risk and without warranty.
 This module may be used